Gruppio/SlackWebhooksGithubCrawler/README.md

 ### Results
-In total I've sent ~6500 Slack messages and the youtube video that was explaining the experiment had ~3700 views, so we can assume that **roughly 57% of webhooks are still valid.**
+In total I've sent ~6500 Slack messages and the youtube video that was explaining the experiment had ~3700 views, so we can assume that **roughly 57% of webhooks was still valid.**
 \* *Supposing that only one person had watched this video per channel*

 ### Comments